crate/cloud-reference/docs/overview.rst

 tutorial`_.
 Select the authentication method you wish to use.
 From there, you will be given the option to sign up.

-Once signed in, you will be presented with the Organization Overview.
+Once signed in, you will be presented with the Organization overview.

 .. _overview-org-overview: